Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Model and Approach

-Since the SC critical temperature $T_c$ is much lower than the total band width of the low-energy emergent flat bands, it is allowed to only consider the weak pairing limit.
-The weakly-paired electrons are within a narrow energy shell on the FS and the Anderson's theorem tells that they have opposite momenta.
-Therefore, the paired electrons should belong to different valleys, which implies that all pairings for the MA-TBG are those inter-valley pairings.
+Since the superconducting critical temperature $T_c$ is much lower than the total band width of the low-energy emergent flat bands, it is reasonable to only consider the weak-pairing limit, in which only the electrons on the FS participate in the pairing.
+In such a condition, the Anderson's theorem requires that the Cooper pairing can only take place between inter-valley.
 Moreover, these inter-valley pairings are neither valley-singlet pairing nor valley-triplet one, but instead are a mixing between them, as the square of the total vectorial valley of the Cooper pair is not a good quantum number here.
-Actually, if an electron with momentum-valley $\bm{k}$-$K$ is on the FS and thus can participate in the pairing, the electron with momentum-valley $\bm{k}$-$K'$ is generally away from the FS and thus cannot participate in the pairing, which leads to a ratio of 1:0 between the amplitudes for the parings of $c^{\dagger}_{\bm{k}K} c^{\dagger}_{\bm{-k}K'}$ and $c^{\dagger}_{\bm{k}K'} c^{\dagger}_{\bm{-k}K}$, suggesting a 1:1 mixing between the valley-singlet and valley-triplet pairings.
+Actually, if an electron with momentum-valley $\bm{k}$-$K$ is on the FS and thus can participate in the pairing, the electron with momentum-valley $\bm{k}$-$K'$ is generally away from the FS and thus cannot participate in the pairing, which leads to a ratio of 1:0 between the amplitudes for the parings of $c^{\dagger}_{\bm{k}K} c^{\dagger}_{\bm{-k}K'}$ and $c^{\dagger}_{\bm{k}K'} c^{\dagger}_{\bm{-k}K}$, leading to a 1:1 mixing between the valley-singlet and valley-triplet pairings.